cassioalencarnunes/LUC_transitions/README.md

-# LUC_transitions
+# Land-use and land-cover transitions
-Code repository for the manuscript: Nunes et al. Linking land-use and land-cover transitions to their ecological impact on tropical forest ecosystems (2021).
+Code repository for the manuscript: Nunes et al. Linking land-use and land-cover transitions to their ecological in the Amazon (2022).